Funded by Senate Bill 1407

-The AOC will contract with a construction manager at risk to provide preconstruction services and then to manage construction of the project.
+The Judicial Council will contract with a construction manager at risk to provide preconstruction services and then to manage construction of the project.
 The selection of that firm and their work on the project will include local outreach to ensure qualified local first-tier and lower-tier subcontractors and suppliers have the opportunity to bid on the construction work.

 Will the new courthouse be energy efficient and sustainably designed?